MODEL LAW ON WAREHOUSE RECEIPTS

 • Bruce Whittaker, Senior Fellow, University of Melbourne

-In addition, several intergovernmental organisations with interdisciplinary expertise in the field of warehouse receipt systems have been invited to participate in the Working Group as observers, with the objective to assist in both the development and the implementation of the Model Law once it has been adopted:
+In addition, several intergovernmental organisations with interdisciplinary expertise in the field of warehouse receipt systems had been invited to participate in the Working Group as observers, with the objective to assist in both the development and the implementation of the Model Law once it had been adopted:

 • Food and Agriculture Organization of the United Nations (FAO)